 Yes or No 25 likely impact: negligible, low, medium or high adverse; positive, n/a Justification for significance of impact including safeguards and receiving environment?
-5.1 Physical issues · 1.
-Does the proposal disturb ground features including filling or excavation?
+5.1 Physical issues Does the proposal disturb ground features including filling or excavation?
 No N/A 2.
 Does the proposal affect a waterbody, watercourse or wetland?
 Yes Minimal Minimal compaction by heavy machinery (tractor) when slashing.
 Removal of debris repeatedly on an area may result in minimal soil disturbance.
 Erosion will be monitored throughout the implementation and completion of the works.
 Appropriate erosion control measures (sediment traps) will be put into place to prevent soil erosion as necessary.
 Works in riparian zones will be strictly controlled and minimised.
-3. Does the proposal change flood or tidal regimes, or is it affected by flooding?
+Does the proposal change flood or tidal regimes, or is it affected by flooding?
 No N/A 4.
 Does the proposal use or transport hazardous substances?
 Yes Minimal A small amount of fuel will be used in mowers and whipper-snippers, which are carried in certified fuel containers in accordance with the Dangerous Goods Act.
 5. Does the proposal generate or dispose of gaseous, liquid or solid wastes?
 No N/A 6.
 Will activity emit dust, odours, noise, blasts or radiation in the proximity of residential areas?
 Yes Minimal Increased noise generated from machinery mowing or slashing the areas.
 7. Does the proposal affect coastline or dunes, alpine areas, karsts features, unique landforms or groundwater recharge areas?
-Yes Minimal Weed removal only within 100m of the Mean HWM conducted in a manner that retains dune stability in these sensitive areas.
+Yes Minimal Undertake works >20 m from Mean HWM to retain soil stability in these sensitive estuarine areas.
 8. Does the proposal affect erosion prone areas or areas with slopes greater than 18?
-No N/A No steep slopes $>18^{\circ}$ are present.
+No N/A No works present on steep slopes >18°.
 Those from 15-18° require erosion control netting or retention of fallen logs to reduce and prevent erosion.
-9. Does proposal affect subsidence or slip areas?
-No N/A 10.
-Does proposal affect areas with acid sulphate, sodic or highly permeable soils?
-No Minimal Works below SL or 1-2m below SL affects acid sulphate soils.
-However the mechanical works within reserves will not be below SL and have minimal surface soil disturbance from machinery driving over the area while mowing or slashing.
-The acid sulphate soil risk
+Does proposal affect subsidence or slip areas?
+No N/A

-$^{^{25}}$ If yes is selected, both other columns need to be completed.
+25 If yes is selected, both other columns need to be completed.
 If no, just select n/a in the likely impact column.